altunixon/wips/lns/altina_ln/ASP-52-.md

 “It’s my honour.”

 Although she was a commoner, the workshop was thriving which was why she could prepare wine glasses.
-Red liquor was slowly poured into it.
+Red liquor was slowly poured into it.<br/>

 “It’s just something cheap… …”

 “Expensive stuff are not guaranteed to be good.”

 As the palace  was filled with hostility and malicious rumours, Altina was chased out.
 No matter how good the wine in the palace was, it tasted like mud to her.
-Having a conversation with someone without any malice like this was a refreshing experience to her.
+Having a conversation with someone without any malice like this was a refreshing experience to her.<br/>

 “Do you want to hear about Regis-chan?”

 “That’s right.
-He doesn’t really speak about his past, neither about his parents.
+He doesn’t really speak about his past, neither about his parents.<br/>

 “Ah… … Our parents died due to a pandemic while Regis was eight.”